BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward-faq.md

 Forfeited assets will be effectively distributed pro rata back to the rest of the holders of that unvested asset.

-Forfeited unvested Beans will be distributed to unvested Bean holders, and forfeited unvested LP will be distributed to unvested LP holders.
+Forfeited vesting Beans will be distributed to vesting Bean holders, and forfeited vesting LP will be distributed to vesting LP holders.

 > Are Farmable Beans and Harvestable Pods subject to the vesting schedule?